GClunies/reflekt/docs/DOCUMENTATION.md

 ### Connecting Reflekt + Avo
 Connecting Reflekt with [Avo](https://www.avo.app/) requires some additional steps.
-Don't worry, you only need to do this once and is well worth it!
+Don't worry, you only need to do this once!
 Here are the exact steps:

 1. Contact Avo using their chat support and request access to the JSON source.
 They are very responsive!
 2. Install Node (recommend using [`nvm`](https://github.com/nvm-sh/nvm)) and Node package manager (`npm`).
 This follows guidance found in the [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).